-If a nuisance as defined in Chapter 1.20 or other provisions of the County Code is found to exist, a Compliance Officer (for this purpose, only those specified by County Code Section 1.20.010) shall issue a Notice of Nuisance (Form 10) pursuant to County Code Section 1.20.040, unless reasons or circumstances exist that call for withholding or delaying such Notice, which reasons or circumstances shall be documented in each file.
-If a Notice of Nuisance is issued, the Compliance Officer shall cause the Notice to be sent or delivered (as required by Chapter 1.28) to the owner of the property upon which the nuisance exists as shown on the last county equalized assessment roll, upon anyone known to the Compliance Officer to be in possession of the property, and upon all lienholders of record.
+If a nuisance as defined in Chapter 1.20 or other provisions of the County Code is found to exist, a Compliance Officer (for this purpose, only those specified by County Code Section 1.20.010) may issue a Notice of Nuisance (Form 10) pursuant to County Code Section 1.20.040 and cause the Notice to be sent or delivered (as required by Chapter 1.28) to the owner of the property upon which the nuisance exists as shown on the last county equalized assessment roll, upon anyone known to the Compliance Officer to be in possession of the property, and upon all lienholders of record.
 The notice of nuisance shall contain the following:

 - 1. The street address, assessor's parcel number, and other description sufficient to identify the property affected; - 2.
 A description of the condition constituting the nuisance.
 If the Compliance Officer determines that the condition causing the nuisance can be corrected or abated by repair or corrective action, the notice shall state the repairs or corrective actions that shall be required; - 3.
 An order to completely abate the nuisance within a reasonable period of time, not less than twenty-four hours, as the Compliance Officer may specify.
-The circumstances and reasoning justifying the period of time specified by the Compliance Officer should be well documented in the file; - 4.
+The circumstances and reasoning justifying the period of time specified by the Compliance Officer should be well documented in the file; and - 4.
 A statement that if the nuisance is not abated as specified, the Board of Supervisors shall conduct a hearing to consider whether to order abatement of the nuisance by the owner or responsible party, or alternatively by the County, and to consider whether to levy an assessment pursuant to Sections 1.20.100 and 1.20.120 to recover the costs of such abatement.
-Costs of abatement shall include all incurred enforcement investigative and administrative expenses.
+Costs of abatement shall include all incurred enforcement investigative and administrative expenses. - 5.
+Since 2015, Neighborhood Cleanup Programs have been conducted in an effort reduce the number of properties with nuisance issues.
+Neighborhoods are identified, introduction letters are sent to the all property owners in those neighborhoods and compliance staff conducts an inspection of the neighborhoods.
+Each residence with visible nuisance problems will be approached by staff.
+If no one answers, a door hanger will be placed on the door with information specific to the nuisance and contact information for the officer.
+Staff will return to the neighborhood in 30 days to determine if any improvement has occurred.
+Property owners who do not comply with the request to mitigate the nuisance will be issued a Notice of Nuisance, as detailed in the Procedures.